 The Service Desk Institute (SDI) has recently published a report on the future of IT support called “Analyst 2.0.”
 It covers a variety of areas including how IT service desk headcounts and analyst skills will change, the growth and impact of self-service and automation, and the current business-perceptions of the IT service desk.

-This blog offers you a quick, and easy, insight into the report's findings; focusing on three areas:
+This blog offers you a quick, and easy, insight into the report’s findings; focusing on three IT support areas:

 - Future service desk analyst skill requirements

 - Artificial intelligence (AI) adoption to date, and

 - Service desk pressures related to customer experience.

 Please read on for more on each of these areas.

 The SDI report compares the current top three skills/attributes required of a service desk analyst to those expected from IT support in three-five years’ time:

 2017 – What do you consider to be the top three key skills/attributes currently required of a service desk analyst?